Best Heart Rate Monitors for Running of 2024

 Best Heart Rate Monitor for Running - Adjusting the Myzone MZ-Switch

-The Myzone MZ-Switch has a comfortable strap and can be worn with a forearm or chest strap.
+The Myzone MZ-Switch has a comfortable strap; you can wear it with a forearm or chest strap.
 Photo: iRunFar/Eszter Horanyi

 Optical Versus ECG Monitoring and Accuracy Expectations